09 Apr This is What Millennials Want from Employers in Ghana

 Obviously, anyone looking to recruit millennials (and their sister generation known as Gen Z – people born from the mid-1990s to the early 2000s) must, first, work on building a business that behaves ethically.
 In short, Millennials want to work with “leaders whose decisions might benefit the world—and their careers.”

-“It’s very unfortunate for an individual to prepare very well to have an impact on society only to be denied opportunity simply because he or she is disabled.
+“It’s regrettable for an individual to prepare very well to have an impact on society only to be denied an opportunity simply because he or she is disabled.
 I think the opportunity should be given to all and sundry to show their talents.”

 Attracting and retaining skilled millennials is easier when companies and their management teams create a culture of diversity and inclusion.
 As a visually impaired student hoping to contribute his quota to the development of his country, Collins Losu is familiar with the frustration of judging a book by its cover.
 “Companies should plan with diversity in mind from the very beginning and create policies that make diversity part of their system and not an afterthought.”

 Creating a policy with a purpose is extremely vital.
 “What we’ve done, with help from stakeholders like DFID and the British Council, is to help employers in Ghana develop diversity education policy.
-In our sensitization of employers, we say the policy must be clear in what it seeks to achieve.
-It’s only when you succeed in integrating the values and the principles of the employer into the diversity policy that you can implement it properly,” Bankole Williams, Advocacy Chairperson of Ghana Disability Federation explain.
+In our employers’ sensitization, we say the policy must be clear in what it seeks to achieve.
+It’s only when you succeed in integrating the values and the principles of the employer into the diversity policy that you can implement it properly,” Bankole Williams, Advocacy Chairperson of Ghana Disability Federation, explains.

 For anyone reading this article, the subject of diversity and inclusion is not new at all.
 The merits are equally clear.
-Experts say that really diverse companies outperform industry standard by 35%.
+Experts say that really diverse companies outperform industry standards by 35%.
 According to a McKinsey study, companies in the top quartile for gender diversity are 15% more likely to have financial returns above their national industry peers.
-Yet, few companies there be in Ghana that can boast of committing to creating a truly diverse and inclusive workforce.
+Yet, few companies in Ghana can boast of committing to creating a truly diverse and inclusive workforce.

-As Prince Dogbe, Senior Analyst at GFA Consulting point out, “A lot of us, millennials, want to be involved in the decision-making and management processes of the company.
+As Prince Dogbe, Senior Analyst at GFA Consulting, points out, “A lot of us, millennials, want to be involved in the decision-making and management processes of the company.
 My employer has created that environment where my views are taken into consideration.
 I believe that if other employers can adopt that strategy …it will create an environment that is suitable for their workers.”

-Third, millennials want self-directed career path and support
+Third, millennials want self-directed career paths and support.

 Apart from financial rewards, a clear career path plays a key role in how millennials value an employment opportunity.